UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-pkg.rst

 You should have all this pretty distinct after having refactored for the unit testing.
 If not, this is a good time to do it!

-In addition to those three, you will want to write a top-level script file (probably called ``mailroom.py``) that does little but import the ui code and run a ``main()`` function.
+In addition to those three, you will want to write a top-level script file (perhaps called ``mailman.py``) that does little but import the ui code and run a ``main()`` function.
 It should look something like this:

 .. code-block:: python